Rahulpai7/First_Innings_Score_prediction_system/README.md

 _• Add columns that consists of striker and non-striker's strike rates._<br/>
 _• Implement this problem statement using Artificial Neural Network (ANN)._<br/>

-• Please give a  ⭐ to the repository, if it helped you in anyway.